leifjohanson/Pass-The-Trivia-iOS/README.md

 # Pass-The-Trivia-iOS

-Pass and play trivia game for iOS devices
+Pass the Trivia is an pass and play trivia game for iOS devices with an expected beta release date of June 2022.